Probing anomalous Higgs couplings in $H \to Z V$ decays

 We start our discussion by first estimating the relative strength of SM contribution of different channels to the process $H \to Z V$, where $V$ is a vector quarkonium ($J^{PC}=1^{--}$).
-In particular we will focus on $J/\psi(1S)$ and $\Upsilon(1S)$ but our analysis is general and can be used for any vector quarkonium.
+A precise estimation of the SM contribution is needed as a precursor to any discussion of new physics contribution in such decays.
+In particular we will focus on $J/\psi(1S)$ and $\Upsilon(1S)$ but our analysis is general and can be used for any vector quarkonium resonance.

 These decays receive contributions from three different diagrams as shown in Fig.\ref{fig1}.
-Some of these contributions have been individually studied in previous works \cite{Gonzalez-Alonso:2014rla, Gao:2014xlv, Bhattacharya:2014rra} but a combined analysis is still lacking.
+To calculate the correct SM contributions one needs to take all the three channels as well as the interference terms into account.
+Some of these contributions have been individually studied in recent works \cite{Gao:2014xlv, Bhattacharya:2014rra}.
+However, the authors of these papers have made implicit assumptions regarding the insignificance of certain channels and have neglected their contributions.
+As we show in this section, such assumptions are not always justified and may lead to erroneous estimation of the branching fraction of these decays.
+Thus the primary aim of this section is to perform a combined analysis by correctly including all the channels and the contributions from the interference terms.
+Such an analysis is still lacking in literature.

-The relative strengths of the diagrams and their interference terms vary depending on the final vector quarkonium resonance.
-Because of quite different masses of $J/\psi$ and $\Upsilon$ resonances the relative strengths of these diagrams differ appreciably in the two cases.
+The relative strength of the diagrams and their interference terms vary depending on the final vector quarkonium resonance.
+Because of quite different masses of $J/\psi$ and $\Upsilon$ resonances, the relative strengths of these diagrams differ appreciably in the two cases.
 We explicitly calculate the individual contributions for $J/\psi (1S)$ and $\Upsilon(1S)$ to demonstrate this fact.

-In SM the first diagram Fig.\ref{fig1}(a), originates from tree level $HZZ$ gauge coupling.
-The matrix element for it is given by
+The first diagram Fig.\ref{fig1}(a), originates from tree level $HZZ$ gauge coupling.
+The Lorentz invariant and gauge invariant matrix element can be written as

 where